 The Center’s additional programs today include:

-Early Childhood Professional Development, for educational professionals who serve young children at risk of educational failure
+Early Childhood Professional Learning, for educational professionals who serve young children at risk of educational failure

 Early Childhood Development Enrichment Center, for directly delivered services to young children and their parents

 Adult Learning Resource Center, for community college and other education professionals who provides schooling for adult learners

 Technology Center for Teaching and Learning, with a suite of tablet-based software and on-line database systems for education and related markets